Power Your Engineering Career

 Our Bachelor of Science in Electrical Engineering degree program is ABET-accredited.
 This signifies that the program meets the rigorous academic standards set by the accreditor.
 Graduating from an accredited program means you'll receive a quality education that prepares you for building a safer, more sustainable world.
 Learn more about our program standards, enrollment and graduation data below.

 Internship experience provides the foundation employers are often looking for.
 Although not required for your degree, internships are an important part of your education experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for A&M-Commerce electrical engineering students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for A&M-Commerce electrical engineering students.

-This course introduces you to the theory and design of digital logic circuits, including number systems, Boolean algebra, logic gates, combinational and sequential circuit design and analysis, Karnaugh maps, truth tables, logic optimization, arithmetic circuits, flip-flops, counters, memory and storage, synchronous and asynchronous state machines, and introduction to programmable logic.
+You will explore the theory and design of digital logic circuits, including number systems, Boolean algebra, logic gates, combinational and sequential circuit design and analysis, Karnaugh maps and programmable logic.

-This course teaches you the principles of electromagnetic (EM) fields and their propagation, power and energy contents, and their properties in guided and unguided structures.
-It aims to bridge between circuit theory and the EM fields through the detailed treatment of the guided structure, particularly transmission lines.
-The course is supported by simulation software (e.g. MATLAB, LABVIEW).
+You will investigate the principles of electromagnetic (EM) fields and their propagation, power and energy contents, and their properties in guided and unguided structures.
+The bridge between circuit theory and the EM fields will be illustrated through the detailed treatment of the guided structure, particularly transmission lines, through simulation software (e.g. MATLAB, LABVIEW).

 Undergraduate Program Costs